-5.2 Increasing the area of the light
+5.2.
+Increasing the area of the light

 The soft shadows complexity also depends on the size of the area light source.
 This is intrinsic to the soft shadows problem and it will inevitably affect our algorithm since it relies on the visibility coherence of the light source.
 If its area increases, the visibility coherence may decrease and lead to a loss of efficiency.
 As a consequence the second part of our tests investigates our framework's behavior when the area light source increases.
 These tests are run on the Conference model, selected for its significant number of triangles as well as the wide range of shadows cast in the scene.
 The tests start using a small area light source whose size is progressively increased until it becomes 100 times larger.
-For each size of light, the time and maximum memory used by our method is measured.
+For each size of light, the time and maximum memory used by our method are measured.
 Figure 9 sums up the results.
-As expected, it shows a loss of efficiency, both in time and memory, as the size of light source grows (left and right graph of Figure 9).
+As expected, it shows a loss of efficiency, both in time and memory, as the light source size grows (left and right graph of Figure 9).
 By extent, there is inevitably a critical light size where the time and the memory consumption would become a problem, in particular the memory since it is a limited resource.
 However, our tests show that, even with the largest area light source, we are far from such a point.
-In addition, our approach remains competitive with a stochastic solution: At comparable quality, 512 samples are required for the largest light and the computation takes 91 seconds against 39 seconds using our framework (2.33 times slower).
+In addition, further comparisons using our ray-tracer show that our approach remains fast.
+At comparable quality, 1024 samples are required for the largest light and the computation takes 91 seconds against 39 seconds using our algorithm (2.33 times slower).
+Independently of the increase in the noise, the break-even occurs for a light source 184 times larger than the smallest one (92 versus 93 seconds using 1024 samples).

-5.3 Increasing the light number
+5.3.
+Increasing the number of lights

 Generally, a scene has several light sources.
 As detailed by Algorithm 2, our implementation supports multiple lights which are handled successively.
 Thus, it is interesting to test our framework behaviour in such a case.
 The Conference model is used again and rendered with 2 to 36 area light sources.
 All the lights have the same size and cast roughly the same "amount" of shadow.
 Figure 10 presents the results.
-The left graph shows that the time consumption is linear in respect to the number of area light sources.
+The left graph shows that the time consumption is linear with respect to the number of area light sources.
 This is the expected behaviour since our framework evaluates the contribution of each light source one after another.
 In addition this makes the memory load independent from the number of lights, as shown on the right graph.
 However we can notice a significant growth of the memory load when the number of lights is more than 12.
 Indeed, the 12 first lights are above the conference table while the 24 other lights are mainly above the chairs, casting more complex shadows.
 The memory growth is independent from the number of lights in the scene, but it is coherent with the increase in the visibility complexity.

 Figure 9: Increasing the light size.
-Left: the time consumption (top) and the maximum memory load (down) reached during the computations.
-Right: 3 pictures from our tests with the smallest, the medium and the largest area light source (100 times larger than the smallest one).
+Left: The time consumption.
+Right: The maximum memory load reached during the computations.
+Center: A picture from our tests with the largest area light source (100 times larger than the smallest one.
+This corresponds to a square whose side is exactly the width of the conference table).